Evanston: A Kingdom Divided

 Part IV: Bridges to the future [28:23–33:02]

-P.S.
-Ms. Marye Ward has been part of The Mark, a group trying to purchase and preserve St. Mark’s.
+Support: Ms. Marye Ward has been part of The Mark, a group trying to purchase and preserve St. Mark’s.
 Consider donating to The Mark today!
+(UPDATE: As of December 2021, St. Mark’s is a local historic landmark!)

 Sponsors: The Lost Voices of Cincinnati series was made possible by a Truth & Reconciliation grant from ArtsWave.
-We need help for future projects so please so considering donating to our Fundly fundraising campaign!
+We need help for future projects so please so considering donating to Urbanist Media.

 St. Mark’s Church…

-Built in 1916 by architect Henry J. Schlacks, at a cost of $150,00 (over $3.5 million today), St. Mark’s Church features a 130-foot tall bell tower that is visible from almost anywhere in the neighborhood, including Interstate 71, which was built through the neighborhood in 1972.
+Built in 1916 by architect Henry J. Schlacks at a cost of $150,00 (over $3.5 million today), St. Mark’s Church features a 130-foot tall bell tower that is visible from almost anywhere in the neighborhood, including Interstate 71, which was built through the neighborhood in 1972.
 This light-colored, painted brick ecclesiastical building, located at 3500 Montgomery Road, held services for the local Catholic parish until 2010 and now sits vacant.
-There is even a school building and cemetery on the adjacent street that used to be affiliated.
-Fortunately, the Evanston Community Council is dedicated to acquiring the St. Mark’s Church building and there is a group called The Mark that is working to raise funds to do so (click link to donate)!!!!!!
+There is also a school building and cemetery on the adjacent street.
+The Evanston Community Council is dedicated to acquiring the St. Mark’s Church building and there is a group called The Mark that is working to raise funds to do so.
+(UPDATE: As of December 2021, St. Mark’s is a local historic landmark!)